 This is the easiest and most portable method for you to critically select or reject diamonds based on its optical performance.
 Compared to the costs of buying a diamond, the ideal scope is only a tiny investment (~$50) that will help you make objective decisions.

 Most big-name jewelry stores (e.g Zales, Kay, Cartier, etc…) in USA, Australia and Europe don’t provide IdealScope data as well.
 Likewise, the phenomenon of poorly trained sales staff is very common worldwide.
-You are very much dependent on yourself to make the most informed and educated decision when comparing diamonds.
+You are very much dependent on yourself to make informed and educated decisions when selecting a diamond.

 Images Courtesy of Whiteflash.com